tconbeer/sqlfmt-docs/docs/style/index.md

 2. Combine lines to use the least possible vertical space, without violating the line-length constraint or the structure in #1.
 3. Standardize capitalization (to lowercase) and in-line whitespace.

 sqlfmt borrows elements from well-accepted styles from other programming languages.
-It places opening brackets on the same line as preceding function names (like *black* for python and *1TBS* for C).
+It places opening brackets on the same line as preceding function names (like *Black* for python and *1TBS* for C).
 It indents closing brackets to the same depth as the opening bracket (this is extended to statements that must be closed, like `case` and `end`).

 The sqlfmt style is as simple as possible, with little-to-no special-casing of formatting concerns.
 While at first blush, this may not create a format that is as "nice" or "expressive" as hand-crafted indentation, over time, as you grow accustomed to the style, formatting becomes transparent and the consistency will allow you to jump between files, projects, and even companies much faster.